SCHUNK-SE-Co-KG/schunk_svh_ros_driver/README.md

 An easy example is provided with the `schunk_svh_driver/scripts/example.py` script.
 Call that in a sourced terminal and you can move individual fingers with sliders in a minimalistic GUI.

+## Setup on a Raspberry Pi
+Here's a [step-by-step tutorial](doc/raspberry_pi.md) of how to setup the Schunk SVH ROS2 driver on a Raspberry Pi 4.